studio-b12/goat/docs/book/src/getting-started/index.md

 ### Pre-Built Binaries

-First of all, you need to install the `goat` tool.
+First of all, you need to install the `goat` CLI tool.
 It is distributed as a single binary without any dependencies.
 So simply download the [**latest release binaries from GitHub**](https://github.com/studio-b12/goat/releases) fitting your system configuration.

-You can also use the provided [installation script](https://github.com/studio-b12/goat/blob/main/scripts/download.sh), if you want.
+You can also use the provided [installation script](https://github.com/studio-b12/goat/blob/main/scripts/download.sh), if you want an easy on-line setup.

 ```bash
 $ curl -Ls https://raw.githubusercontent.com/studio-b12/goat/main/scripts/download.sh | bash -